TLP-COI/text-data-course/_sources/home.md

 > Welcome to the open course content for _Text as Data: the Road to Technical Language Processing_!

 This course is intended for those wanting to apply various modern text analysis techniques to gain domain-specific insights from their natural language data.
-Natural Language Processing (NLP) requires special care to apply in a useful, reprocucible, and ethical way.
+Natural Language Processing (NLP) requires special care to apply in a useful, reproducible, and ethical way.
 This is especially true when context becomes a large factor in how the text is written or understood --- for instance, technical fields like Social Science, Medicine, Engineering, Policy, Digital Humanities, and many more.

 ````{sidebar} Course and Conact Information